zuozhenggh/learning-library/analytics-library/redbull/prepare-schema/prepare-schema.md

     ![Select Files](images/select-files.png)

-6. Edit the configuration of SAFETY_CAR.csv by changing the load option into "Insert into table".
-We are doing this because we already have an empty table, and we want to add the data into that table.
+6. Edit the configuration of each of the data sets by changing the load option into "Insert into table".
+We are doing this because we already created the empty tables earlier, and we want to add the data into those existing tables.

+  We are showing the instructions for SAFETY_CAR. **Please make sure that you do this for all data sets.**

    ![Select Files](images/edit-safety-car.png)

    ![Select Files](images/change-option1.png)

-7. Also change the load option for RACES, LAP_TIMES, PIT_STOPS and RESULTS to "Insert into table".

-8. After you have changed the load option of all 5 files, click the **Play** button to start the process and click **Run** on the **Run Data Load Job** verification window.
+7. After you have changed the load option of **all** files, click the **Play** button to start the process and click **Run** on the **Run Data Load Job** verification window.

     ![Start Load Process](images/load-data.png)

-7. This process takes a few seconds.
-You will see a green tick when done.
+8. This process takes a few seconds.
+You should see  green ticks next to all data load jobs.

     ![Load Completed](images/load-completed.png)